I5UCC/VRCTextboxOSC/README.md

 - Window focus feature, press Alt+A to focus your keyboard and mouse from VRChat to VRCTextboxOSC
 - "Set Window Always on top" mode,
-  This is useful for _Desktop Users_ who want to keep the textbox app window ontop of all other apps.
+  This is useful for Users who want to keep the textbox app window ontop of all other apps.

 <br>